Bento Box History, From Kamakura Period (1185-1333)Katachiware Japanese Style Tableware

 Azuchi-Momoyama Period (1568–1600)

 Bento continued to be widely used in the 16th Century Azuchi-Momoyama Period (1568 –1600) for transporting cooked and dried rice for eating on the go.
 It is said that the term “bento” can be credited to Samurai Warlord Oda Nobunaga, a powerful lord and historical figure who contributed to the unification of Japan.
 He presumably popularised the concept of bento by distributing thousands of simple meals to the people stationed in his castle and were described as simple meals that were distributed in this manner.

 A growing trend that is still found today of wooden lacquered bento boxes was thriving during this period and considered as luxury items solely for use by the upper class in Japanese society.
-Bento was elaborately prepared and eaten at tea ceremonies, theatre intermissions, entertaining and hanami bento (cherry blossom viewing parties) and were also available in Jubako Bento “Layered Bento Boxes”.
+Bento was elaborately prepared and eaten at tea ceremonies, theater intermissions, entertaining and hanami bento (cherry blossom viewing parties) and were also available in Jubako Bento “Layered Bento Boxes”.
 They were elaborately decorated and equipped with small dishes, chopsticks, tiny cups for drinking sake and napkins along with an assortment of delicious culinary offerings.

 The elaborately decorated glossy bento boxes aimed to provide a visual feast of colour to complement the delicious foods being served on offer.
 Nobility treated the bento box much more than a meal; it was a holistic experience designed to reward all the senses.